feathersjs/docs/guides/server-side-rendering.md

 });
 ```

 > **ProTip:** In the above example we set up sockets.
-Alternatively you could use a [Feathers client REST provider](../clients/rest.md).
+Alternatively you could use a Feathers client [REST provider](../clients/rest.md).

 And with that, we've shown 3 different ways that you use a template engine with Feathers to render service data.
+If you see any issues in this guide feel free to [submit a pull request](https://github.com/feathersjs/feathers-docs/edit/master/guides/server-side-rendering.md).